-For more information on how to set up your specific benefit(s), select the corresponding link below:
+For more information on how to set up your specific benefits, select the corresponding link below:

-- Click Financial Check-In
+- Go to the Financial Check-In portal

-- Proceed through all steps
+- Proceed through all the steps

-- Verify military aid posted correctly
+- Verify that your military aid is posted correctly

-- Save FCI receipt once complete.
+- Save your FCI receipt once complete.

 Additional Financial Check-In Information:

 As an online military student, your Financial Check-In deadline will depend on your first term of enrollment each semester.
 For example, if you have registered for B and D subterm courses, you will be required to complete Financial Check-In for the entire semester by the B term deadline.
 Check out our Military Dates and Deadlines webpage for the specific deadlines associated with the upcoming term(s).

 Liberty University offers a military payment option for online students utilizing benefits under the Montgomery GI Bill®* (Active Duty-Ch.30 and Selected Reserves-Ch.1606), and Survivors’ and Dependents’ Educational Assistance Program (Ch.35).
 This payment plan helps limit the up-front financial burden of paying out-of-pocket when completing Financial Check-In while allowing additional time for you to receive your benefit payments from the Department of Veterans Affairs.